Michaelwwest98/CapstoneStarterRepo/Documentation/Signoffs/Voice Activity Detection Subsystem.md

 If value is a 1 speech has been detected and value can be sent for further analysis at other subsystems.

-(2),(3)
+(2)

 Sound Pressure Level (SPL) is a way to measure sound intensity compared to human hearing.
-0 dB SPL is the minimum a person can hear, while 30 dB SPL is the sound level of a human whisper at a 1 meter distance.
+0 dB SPL is the minimum a person can hear, while 30 dB SPL is the sound level of a human whisper at a 1 meter distance in normal nise conditions.

+To calculate the minimum sound level that the microphone can pick up, the noise floor level, or the point at which the noise distorts the signal coming in that no signal can be ditected, needs to be calculated.
+This is done by simply finding the differnce between the signal used to measure the SNR and the SNR itself.
+This will ensure that in normal noise conditions a whisper sound can be picked up and not distorted.
+The additive of drone noise will be discussed in constraint section (6).

 The BOB-19389 datasheet states a signal to noise ratio (SNR) of 67 dBV/Pa taken from a 94 dB SPL signal.
-To calculate the minimum sound level that the microphone can pick up the noise floor level, or the point at which the noise distorts the signal coming in that no signal can be ditected, needs to be found.
-This is done by simply finding the differnce between the signal used to measure the SNR and the SNR itself.
 In the case of BOB-19389 this is 94 - 67 which equals 27 dB.
 This means that from the meter distance the microphone will be able to pick up a human whisper of 30 dB without the signal being distored.

+(3)

 The datasheet of the BOB-19389 also states a 3dB rolloff frequency range of 7 Hz - 19 kHz which includes the threshold set by the constraints to capture human voice frequencies.
 The BOB-19389 will be able to capture the 100-3000 Hz range set by the constraint.

 (4),(5)